 Square shower bases are more compact than rectangular units.
 That makes them a great choice when you have a limited amount of space.
 If you are trying to conserve space, you should also consider the pentangular shape.
 If you have the option to do either a square or pentangle, the choice is entirely aesthetic.

 Pentangle shape shower bases are similar to square bases, but with 1 corner cut off to increase both the amount of space and placement options.
-While the extra space from the missing corner is minimal, it can mean the difference between opening a door and having it blocked by your shower base.
+While the extra space from the missing corner is minimal, it can mean the difference between opening a door and having it blocked by your shower base, or even for the shower door to be able to fully open without hitting against the vanity for instance that's close to it.

 Material - Natural vs. Synthetic